Cellulitis is a serious deep infection of the skin caused by bacteria. It often occurs in an area that has already had an injury or skin break.

 Keeping the area clean and applying dressings as instructed

-If your arm or leg is affected, elevating the arm or leg may help
+If your arm or leg is affected, raising (elevating) the arm or leg may help

 Pain medicine as needed

-Based on the physical exam, your?healthcare provider may treat you in the hospital, depending on the severity of the cellulitis.
-In the hospital, you may get antibiotics and fluids through an intravenous (IV) catheter.
+Based on the physical exam, your healthcare provider may treat you in the hospital, depending on the severity of the cellulitis.
+In the hospital, you may get antibiotics and fluids through an IV.

 What are possible complications of cellulitis?

 In most cases, cellulitis is easily treated with no complications.
-But in some cases complications of cellulitis can be very serious.
+But in some cases complications can be very serious.
 These can include extensive tissue damage and tissue death (gangrene).
 The infection can also spread to the blood, bones, lymph system, heart, or nervous system.
-These infections can lead to amputation, shock, or even death.
+These infections can lead to removing the affected arm or leg (amputation), shock, or even death.

 Can cellulitis be prevented?